nicolas-grekas/Patchwork-Doc/Advanced-HTTP-en.md

 The *Cookie* header and the URL parameters contain themselves key/value pairs that are available for more comfort with `$_COOKIE` and `$_GET` respectively.
 The algorithm to go from raw string to an array is exposed by `parse_str()`, which allows for easy observation of the operation:

 As with headers, some non-alphanumeric characters of the keys are replaced with an underscore or deleted, the case is preserved, but the unicity of keys still applies.
-As is common here to need multiple values ​​of the same key, PHP allows you to create arrays from scalar data sources using brackets in the name of the keys.
-This trick allows to circumvent the unicity limitation by combining all the values ​​of the same key in an array.
+As is common here to need multiple values of the same key, PHP allows you to create arrays from scalar data sources using brackets in the name of the keys.
+This trick allows to circumvent the unicity limitation by combining all the values of the same key in an array.
 This syntax can also appoint key to create an array of arrays, in the hope that this makes life easier for developers.
 For example:

 ```php